How to Eat and Live Well: Expert Tips for Nurses

 “Nurses have high-stress jobs, with long hours; they sure should be eating good, nutritious foods, which we know includes lots of fruits and vegetables and whole grains,” said Melissa Ann Prest, DCN, RDN, CSR, LDN, in Chicago, Illinois, national spokesperson for the Academy of Nutrition and Dietetics.

 Ready for a change?
-Check out short-term travel nursing jobs with NurseChoice.
+Check out short-term contract nursing jobs with NurseChoice.

 Ways to eat well